cjin2019/SEZMA/README.md

 ### Commands to Run

 #### Set up configuration
-1. Edit `config.json` file to save to the data to appropriate location and run the screen capture and ffmpeg command for however long you like
+1. Edit `config.json` file to save to the data to appropriate location and run the screen capture for however long you like
 <!-- 2.
 To get the appropriate device index, run `ffmpeg -f avfoundation -list_devices true -i ""`.
 Choose the number in `[]` that correspond to screen capture for video -->

 #### Run app end-to-end
+1. Start Zoom with one other person.
-1. Run `python3 /path/to/videonetworkapp/main.py` to capture data and produce graphs of the data
+2. Once, you start up your Zoom call is ready, run `python3 /path/to/videonetworkapp/main.py` to capture data and produce graphs of the data
 <!-- #### Capture Zoom Screen
 1. Activate virtual environment with `source /path/to/env/bin/activate`
 2. `cd videonetworkapp`